 Can a director’s loan be written off?

-A possible workaround is for your company to write off the debt.
-This allows it to be viewed as taxable income and not extra salary, which makes it more tax efficient.
+To work around this, your company can write off the debt.
+This allows it to be viewed as taxable income and not extra salary – making it more tax efficient.
 If you are a shareholder in your company and your director’s loan is written off, you will pay a lower tax rate than what you pay on your salary.
 For this to apply, your company will need to pay you more money so you pay the tax, but the tax rate will be 32.5% not 40%.
-Again, this is more tax efficient than it being paid as extra salary.
+Again, this is more tax-efficient than it being paid as extra salary.

-For an example of how this would work, see below:
+Here is an example of how this can work:

 Bob owes his company, Acom Ltd, £20,000 at the end of its financial year, which ended on 31 March 2019.
 To avoid the 32.5% tax charge he draws extra salary in July 2019.
 The PAYE tax and NI on this is payable by Acom in mid-August 2019.
 If instead the debt is written off the resulting tax bill for Bob won’t be payable until 31 January 2021.

 Is there anything I should know before writing off a director’s loan?

 You may be let off on tax when you write off a director’s loan.
 However, NI is not so forgiving.
 According to HMRC, a loan write-off still counts as earnings.
 Therefore you will pay NI on the amount.
 It’s important to note that in most cases if an NI bill is factored in a write-off, it is usually less tax efficient than salary.
 HMRC view the money as “remuneration or profit derived from employment”, which is correct.
 However, if you are also a shareholder in your company and you can prove that it was because of this position, NI will not apply.
 It can be hard to prove this though as HMRC often pushback on these cases.